-- The bra band should fit you comfortably; it shouldn’t cut into your underbust or skin whatsoever.
+- The bra band should fit you comfortably; it shouldn’t cut into your under-bust or skin what-so-ever.

 - The bra straps should not dig into your shoulders at any point.

-Everyday Nursing Bra
+Everyday Bra Reviews:

-I love my Everyday Nursing Bra - purple/green.
+“I love my Everyday Nursing Bra!
 Thank you for creating such a great product.
 I have just bought my second bra from Cadenshae because I wear it so much more than I thought I would!
 It is so comfortable.
-I love the racerback style as I can wear it under my racerback tank and straps do not show. - Pascal
+I love the racerback style as I can wear it under my racerback tank so the straps do not show.” - Pascal

-Oh my gosh, I am in love!!
-The everyday bra is so comfy!
+“Oh my gosh, I am in love!
+The Everyday bra is so comfy!
 And roomy for my boobs!
-I am going to get more as I don't wanna take this one off haha. - Kasey
+I am going to get more as I don't want to take this one off!” - Kasey

-This bra feels so comfortable and soft to wear.
-Love the bright purple color.
-I hadn't owned a racer back bra before so was worried about getting it on and off but it's really easy.
-I've been wearing it for every day, yoga and walking so far, feels great.
-About to order another colour! - Em
+“This bra feels so comfortable and soft to wear.
+I hadn't owned a racerback bra before so I was worried about getting it on and off - but it's really easy.
+I've been wearing it for every day, yoga and walking so far…and it feels great.
+About to order another colour!” - Em

-A Final Word
+A Final Word.